smartdevcode/react-native-code-push/README.md

 2. In your app's `Info.plist` make sure your `CFBundleShortVersionString` value is a valid [semver](http://semver.org/) version (e.g. 1.0.0 not 1.0)

 *NOTE: If you'd prefer, you can also set the deployment key in code by assigning the key to the `[CodePushConfig current].deploymentKey` property.*

-## Plugin Configuration - Android

-After installing the plugin and sync-ing your Android Studio project with Gradle, you need to configure your app to consult CodePush for the location of your JS bundle, since it will "take control" of managing the current and all future versions.
-To do this, perform the following steps:

-1. Initialize the module in MainActivity.java:

-    ```java
-    ...
-    // 1.
-Import the plugin class
-    import com.microsoft.reactnativecodepush.CodePush;

-    // 2.
-Optional: extend FragmentActivity if you intend to show a dialog prompting users about updates.
-    public class MainActivity extends FragmentActivity implements DefaultHardwareBackBtnHandler {
-        ...

-        @Override
-        protected void onCreate(Bundle savedInstanceState) {
-            ...
-            // 3.
-Initialize CodePush with your deployment key and an instance of your MainActivity.
-            // You can also set the deployment key in code by assigning the key to the `[CodePushConfig current].deploymentKey` property.*
-            CodePush codePush = new CodePush("d73bf5d8-4fbd-4e55-a837-accd328a21ba", this);
-            ...
-            mReactInstanceManager = ReactInstanceManager.builder()
-                    .setApplication(getApplication())
-                    ...
-                    // 4.
-DELETE THIS LINE --> .setBundleAssetName("index.android.bundle")

-                    // 5.
-Let CodePush determine which location to load the most updated bundle from.
-                    // If there is no updated bundle from CodePush, the location will be the assets
-                    // folder with the name of the bundle passed in, e.g. index.android.bundle
-                    .setJSBundleFile(codePush.getBundleUrl("index.android.bundle"))

-                    // 6.
-Expose the CodePush module to JavaScript.
-                    .addPackage(codePush.getReactPackage())
-                    ...
-        }
-    }
-    ```

-2. Let the CodePush runtime know which deployment it should query for updates against.
-Be sure to set the `versionName` in your `android/app/build.gradle`:

-    ```gradle
-    android {
-        ...
-        defaultConfig {
-            ...
-            versionName "1.0.0"
-            ...
-        }
-        ...
-    }
-    ```

 ## Plugin consumption

 With the CodePush plugin downloaded and linked, and your app asking CodePush where to get the right JS bundle from, the only thing left is to add the neccessary code to your app to control the following: